Double Falsehood: Synopsis

-Julio and the two young women, each in a distraught state of mind, depart mysteriously; the fathers Camillo and Bernardo are left to confront their own distress.
+Julio and the two young women, each in a distraught state of mind, depart mysteriously; the fathers Camillo and Bernard are left to confront their own distress.
 Roderick arrives, and comforts the two old men.
-Their unhappiness works something of a reversal in each man's character: the formerly mild Camillo hardens his nature, while the formerly harsh Bernardo dissolves in tears.
+Their unhappiness works something of a reversal in each man's character: the formerly mild Camillo hardens his nature, while the formerly harsh Bernard dissolves in tears.

-In Act IV the scene shifts from court and town to the wilds where the shepherds keep their flocks (the same shift to the pastoral mode that Shakespeare employs in Act IV of The Winter's Tale).
+In Act IV the scene shifts from court and town to the wilds where the shepherds keep their flocks.
 Violante has disguised herself as a boy, and has become a servant to a master shepherd.
 Julio is also in the neighborhood, wandering distractedly, fighting with shepherds and stealing their food.
 The Master shepherd is a rare character in traditional English drama, who can actually recognize a woman when she's disguised as a boy.
 He makes a crude and unwelcome sexual advance toward Violante, which is interrupted by the arrival of Roderick.
 Henriquez has learned that Leonora has taken refuge in a nearby nunnery, and has gained his brother's help in a plan to retrieve her.
 Roderick has agreed, in part to keep an eye on his younger brother; he insists that Leonora be treated honourably, and given her choice whether to return with them.

 Roderick is also clever enough to piece together the larger situation; he manages to bring Julio, Leonora, Violante, and Henriquez back home altogether.
 He engineers a grand confrontation and reconciliation scene at the play's end: Julio and Leonora and happily re-united, and a now-repentant Henriquez wants to marry Violante to make up for his crime.
 The three fathers acquiesce to this arrangement.